SocietyMaster/FlowCog/TestSuite/Readme.txt

 A tainted value is stored in an array.
 The value of a different array position is propagated to a sink.
 Negative testcase, there should be no flow from source to sink.

+ArrayAccess2:
+This app contains an access to a field in an array that is not tainted.
+This field is send via sms (no data leakage).
+The important aspect here is that the index of the array is not a constant, it is created via a method (some arithmetic operations).

 BroadcastReceiverLifecycle:
 A source and a sink are called in the lifecycle method of a broadcastreceiver.